B i o g r a p h y

 Previously, Charlotte studied at Trinity Laban Conservatoire of Music and Dance, learning with head of department Dr Linda Hirst.
 Whilst at Trinity she was awarded the Helen Roll and Eva Malpass scholarships, was highly commended in the North London Rosenbatt Prize and won a place on the English National Opera’s Chorus Mentor Scheme.

-Before specialising in opera, Charlotte toured worldwide as a soloist with Irish national choir Anúna (of Riverdance fame), making innumerable trips to Europe, the Americas and Asia.
+Before specialising in opera, Charlotte toured worldwide as a soloist with Irish choral group Anúna (of Riverdance fame), making innumerable trips to Europe, the Americas and Asia.
 As part of the group, she recorded six albums and three DVDs, including the famous soprano solos of Allegri’s Miserere, arranged by Anúna’s director Michael McGlynn.

 Charlotte also has a degree in musicology from King’s College London, where she held a choral scholarship in the prestigious King's College London Chapel Choir (directed by David Trendell) and was music librarian for two years.
 She previously held a Guinness Choral Scholarship to Christchurch Cathedral Dublin in her gap year.
 During her undergraduate she performed for two extended seasons at the National Theatre in their highly acclaimed production of Coram Boy and for the English National Opera Baylis as a chamber soloist.
 Charlotte also won the King's College London Advanced Performance Studies Prize and attended the Royal Academy of Music, where she studied with Dr Nicholas Clapton.
 She has also studied acting part-time on a full scholarship (her scholarship is now called the Kevin Spacey Foundation Scholarship) to the London School of Film Media and Performance, where she won the Silver Medal award.
 During this time, she played the role of a chorister for two seasons in the National Theatre's sell-out Olivier stage production of Coram Boy, directed by Melly Still with music by Adrian Sutton.